Independent (Ai album)

-Independent (stylized in caps) is the ninth studio album by Japanese-American singer-songwriter Ai, released on February 22, 2012, by EMI Music Japan.
-It served as Ai's international debut following a global publishing deal with EMI.
+Independent (stylized in caps) is the ninth studio album by Japanese-American singer-songwriter Ai.
+Originally released on February 22, 2012, by EMI Music Japan, and later released outside of Asia on July 17, 2012, the album served as her international debut following a global publishing deal with EMI.
 Hoping to experiment with new sounds that would expand her music beyond contemporary R&B and hip hop music, Ai worked with multiple American producers alongside long-time collaborator Uta.
 The final product resulted in an album combining dance-pop and R&B.

-Three singles were released from Independent.
-"Happiness," which was used in a high-profile Coca-Cola winter 2011 advertising campaign, was her most successful single since "I'll Remember You" in 2007, receiving two different gold certifications.
-The album debuted at number two on Oricon's album charts, and sold over 60,000 copies, outselling her previous two studio albums, Viva Ai (2009) and The Last Ai (2010).
+The album was supported by the release of three singles, including "Happiness", which became Ai's most successful single since "I'll Remember You" in 2007, receiving two different gold certifications from the Recording Industry Association of Japan (RIAJ).
+In Japan, Independent debuted at number 2 and spent 33 weeks on the Oricon Albums Chart, having sold over 60 thousand physical units in its first week.

 A deluxe reissue of the album was released on November 17, 2012.

 Background and development

-After the release of The Last Ai in 2010, Ai parted ways with Universal Music Japan, and signed to EMI Music Japan in June 2011.
+After the release of The Last Ai in 2010, Ai parted ways with Island Records and Universal Sigma, having signed to EMI Music Japan in June 2011.
 On December 13 and 14, 2011, Ai was one of the lead acts of the Michael Jackson Tribute Live tributes in Japan.
 She performed Michael Jackson's vocals in the third act, along with the Jacksons.
 Her first release under EMI, the digital single "Letter in the Sky" featuring The Jacksons, was the theme song for the event.
 Densetsu Night, a concert recording for the tour of her previous album, The Last Ai (2010), was also released under EMI prior to the album.